preparation & After Care

 • On the day of your booking, make sure you are well rested, have eaten a good breakfast and that the area to be tattooed is not sunburnt.

-• Be sure to bring your government issued Photo ID in order to complete our studio consent form.
+• Bring your government issued Photo ID in order to complete a consent form.
 This is mandatory under NSW Tattoo licensing laws.

 • Bring snacks to keep your blood sugar up, and please don’t be shy about asking for a bathroom or snack break when and if you need to.